escobarAndre/pig-game-courseJS-escobar/README.md

-In this stage of the course, we created the PIG GAME game, based on the following steps:
+In this stage of the course, we created the PIG GAME, based on the following steps:

 - Rolling the Dice
 - Switching the Active PLayer